 - Free parking with shuttle buses to campus, along with good access to public transportation, makes getting to class easier.

 - All classes are held in one building, and are offered both days and weekends, offering more flexibility for student schedules.

 - Preschool is also available for children of student parents.

-Interested students can fill this form or call the campus at 401.277.5160 to discuss available options with a Human Development and Family Studies (HDFS) program representative.
+Interested students can fill this form or call the campus at 401.277.5160 to discuss available options with a Human Development and Family Studies (HDF) program representative.